 Electrum gives the option to create a wallet with additional security layers.
 You can choose to create a standard wallet, a wallet with 2FA, a multi-signature wallet (one that requires two or more persons to authorize a transaction), and you can import Bitcoin addresses or private keys from another wallet.

-Do not go about importing addresses and private keys if you are familiar with all this.
+Do not go about importing addresses and private keys if you are not familiar with all this.
 We are going to set up a password for the wallet once it installs.

 On the next step, Electrum will ask you to create a new seed or use an existing one.
-If you have seed, you would like to use, pick the first option to create a new seed.
+If you have a seed, you would like to use, pick the first option to create a new seed.

 Important: Do not lose your seed; otherwise, you will never recover your funds.
 Stamp it on a steel plate if you are dealing with a lot of money.